-90. Food Voucher Redemption.
-The

-Oregon Country Fair will redeem food vouchers from food booths and the Ritz by issuing checks payable to the business or booth representative only.
+91. Food Voucher Redemption.
+The Oregon Country Fair will redeem food vouchers from food booths and the Ritz by issuing checks payable to the business or booth representative only.
 The last day for food vendors and the Ritz Sauna to redeem food vouchers is July 31.
 Food vouchers can be mailed to or dropped off at the OCF office.
-A schedule for in-office redemption will be available at the mandatory Food Booth Meeting.
-We will also give you supplies (rubber bands, plastic bags) for organizing your vouchers at that meeting.
+We will also give you supplies (rubber bands, plastic bags) for organizing your vouchers.
+The packet will list available dates for food voucher redemption.